Equal Access: Universal Design of an Academic Department

 - Are wheelchair-accessible restrooms with well-marked signs available?

 Consult the ADA Checklist for Readily Achievable Barrier Removal for more suggestions.

 Make sure support staff are prepared to work with all students, faculty, and staff.

 - Do staff members know how to respond to requests for disability-related accommodations such as sign language interpreters?

-- Are staff members familiar with the availability and use of Telecommunications Relay Services, assistive technology, and alternate document formats?
+- Are staff members familiar with alternate document formats?

-- Are staff members aware of issues related to communicating with students of different races, ethnicities, ages, and students who have disabilities?
+- Are staff members aware of issues related to communicating with students of different races, ethnicities, ages, and abilities?
 See the Communication Hints at the end of this publication.

 - Is the departmental Webmaster knowledgeable about accessible web design?

-Consult Equal Access: Universal Design of Student Services for more suggestions for making services accessible to all students.
+Consult Equal Access: Universal Design of Student Services for more suggestions for making services welcoming to, accessible to, and usable by all students.